reitermarkus/m.webkit.js/readme.md

 ## Native Overflow-Scrolling

 In iOS 5 there is a new CSS property.
-Be sure to add the following to any selector that also has `overflow: scroll` set:
+Be sure to add the following to any selector that also has `overflow: scroll` set.

     -webkit-overflow-scrolling: touch;